rdhar/gitops-2024/.github/README.md

 ##### Diff Check

 Following a successful apply, another plan is run to check for any diffs.
-If a diff is detected a pull request comment is added and the workflow exits with a failure.
+If a diff is detected, a pull request comment is added and the workflow exits with a failure.
 If a diff is not detected, the pull request can be merged.

 #### Terraform Docs